-For LDAP groups, the following options are available for filtering profile creation and maintenance: Group Member Details, Profile, Exception URL, Time Profile, Remove, and Assign to.
+For LDAP groups, the following options are available for filtering profile creation and maintenance: Group Member Details, Profile, Exception URL, Time Profile, Approved Content (incl.
+VuSafe), Remove, and Assign to.

 For LDAP containers, the Container Details option is available for viewing information about a container's location on the LDAP server.